-Keir Starmer has welcomed the increased spending on defence unveiled by the Prime Minister this morning but criticised the announced funding as a “spending announcement without a strategy”.
+Keir Starmer has welcomed the increased spending on defence unveiled by Boris Johnson this morning but criticised the announced funding as a “spending announcement without a strategy”.

-Responding to a House of Commons statement this afternoon by Boris Johnson, the Labour leader challenged the Prime Minister over how the government planned to deliver the additional funding for the Ministry of Defence.
+Responding to Johnson’s House of Commons statement this afternoon, the Labour leader challenged the Prime Minister over how the government planned to deliver the additional funding for the Ministry of Defence.

 Johnson had told MPs: “British governments have trimmed and cheesepared our defence budget and if we go on like this we risk waking up to discover that our armed forces, the pride of Britain, have fallen below the minimum threshold of viability.”

 Starmer said in response: “We welcome this additional funding for our defence and security forces and we agree that it is vital to end what the Prime Minister calls – I have to say with a complete lack of self-awareness – an ‘era of retreat’.

 “But this is a spending announcement without a strategy.
 The government has yet again pushed back vital parts of the spending review and there’s no clarity over the government’s strategic priorities.

 “And then there is the question of money.
 How will this announcement be paid for?
 Such is the government’s handling of this pandemic that the UK has the sharpest economic downturn of any G7 country.”

 The Labour leader asked the Prime Minister whether the increased funding would be delivered through additional borrowing, tax increases or whether the money will be taken from other departmental budgets.

 Starmer highlighted the Tory 2019 manifesto commitment to spend 0.7% gross national income on development.
 He warned against breaking this promise, arguing it would “not only undermine trust but also hugely weaken us on the global stage”.